Italian prosecutors pursue trial for Costa Concordia officers

 Costa's lawyer, Marco De Luca, argued that the firm should be allowed to seek damages for the loss of the cruise liner, a position opposed by lawyers representing victims of the crash.

 "Apart from the victims, Costa is the one that suffered the most damage.
-We lost a 500-million-euro ($655-million) ship," De Luca told the Grosseto court.
+We lost a 500-million-euro (427 million pounds) ship," De Luca told the Grosseto court.

 Hearings are scheduled up to April 24, meaning it will be at least a week before Judge Pietro Molino can issue a decision.